ibm-cloud-docs/vpc/about-contract.md

 {: codeblock}

 Where:
-- Volume Name: is the name you specified when you created the volume on the VPC.
+- Volume Name: is the name that you specified when you created the volume on the VPC.
 - Volume ID: is the system-generated volume ID of the created volume.
 - Volume Key: is the unique volume name for each volume.

-The volume key must be the same as that in the [workload - volumes](#hpcr_contract_volumes) subsection.
+The volume key must be the same as the key in the [workload - volumes](#hpcr_contract_volumes) subsection.
 {: note}

 As mentioned, you can integrate with Hyper Protect Crypto Services to generate a third seed and wrap it with your root key.
 See the following example.
 For more information, See [Securing your data](/docs/vpc?topic=vpc-hyper-protect-virtual-server-mng-data).